 In light of the COVID-19 pandemic, TMA Global has been asked for guidance regarding the return to in person events and programs.
-In light of that request, the following recommendations should be considered by TMA Global chapters where in person events and programs are being considered.
+The following recommendations should be considered by TMA Global chapters where in person events and programs are being considered.

 Communication to TMA Members

 Waiver.
 As part of all event registration materials, it should be made clear that attendance by all individuals, including Chapter Executives and Administrators, and their respective employees, at any event constitutes a waiver indicating that they are attending a chapter sponsored event at their own risk, and that neither the venue, organizer, nor any attendees are responsible if they contract COVID-19 or any other communicable disease around the time of the event.

 Each individual is required to check their own temperature prior to coming to a program or event and should not attend if they have a fever.

 Do not attend if exhibiting any symptoms of COVID-19.

 Practice CDC recommended preventative measures at all times (i.e., proper hand washing, wearing a cloth face mask in public, and avoiding potential cross contamination).

 All individuals in attendance at a live public event or program shall wear masks if required to do so pursuant to venue, local, and/or state rules.

 For educational programs, panelists and presenters must wear a mask or maintain six feet of distance from attendees.

 Coughing or signs of symptoms.
 Should you start coughing uncontrollably or exhibit other symptoms, regardless of results of previous testing, you will be asked to leave the program or event.